The Magevney House

 This small, white clapboard cottage was built in the 1830's and was home to Irish immigrant, Eugene Magevney.
 Typical of pre-Civil War, middle-class homes, it is furnished as it might have been in 1850 and features several personal possessions of the Magevney family, including a desk bureau and other antiquities.
 A kitchen garden and grape arbor are found behind the house.
 The house is one of the city's oldest remaining residences.

-Open the first Saturday each month from 1pm-4pm.
-Admission is free.
+Open the first Saturday of every month from 1 - 4pm.

 Please call 901-523-1484 for further information.